TreeNote/TreeNote/README.md

 This program is free and open source.
 It's easy to suggest and implement new features.

 ## It's science
 Half a year of research flowed into the development.
-I developed this application in my bachelor thesis in the year 2016, graded A+ and written at the University of Oldenburg.
+I developed this application in my bachelor thesis in the year 2015, graded A+ and written at the University of Oldenburg.
+Have a look at it: [German PDF file](http://treenote.org/bachelorarbeit_gtd_jan_korte.pdf).

 ## It's mighty
 The author has used many time management programs over the last four years.
 When the number of tasks grew, a neat system like [Getting Things Done](http://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity/dp/0142000280) became essential.
 Therefore the development of TreeNote was influenced by powerful tools like [Omnifocus](https://www.omnigroup.com/omnifocus) (Mac only) and [Org mode](http://orgmode.org/) (too complex).
 However, TreeNote is as intuitive to use as the light tools [Wunderlist](https://www.wunderlist.com) and [Evernote](https://evernote.com).

 When starting TreeNote for the first time, you will see a detailed manual which guides you through the features.
+The user interface and the manual are supplied in German and English.

 ## Project status (February 2018)
 Me and couple of friends are using TreeNote on a daily basis since years.
 It is a central and valuable piece for our self-management.
 TreeNote is well tested and bug-free.
 I have no time to add features, but will fix bugs if they appear and will explain the code to anyone interested.